SamPurle/PowerProject/docs/_posts/2020-06-11-powerlifting-project.markdown

 - Male lifters tend to put on 5-10kg of weight in their first 2-4 years of competing.
 Average body-weight in Men continues to increase after their Total plateaus, which explains Men's Wilks scores peaking much earlier than Women's.

-- Bodyweight of Female lifters doesn't really change over the course of their competitive careers, aside from a slight drop towards the end.
-Not a social scientist/psychologist but this could either be due to Women being more disciplined on average in terms of staying lean, or being less willing to put on weight to chase after a perceived competitive advantage.
+- Bodyweight of Female lifters doesn't change significantly over the course of their competitive careers, aside from a slight decrease towards the end.
+Although a social scientist would be better equipped to explain this, this could either be due to Women being more disciplined on average in terms of maintaining a low body fat percentage, or being less willing to put on weight to chase after a perceived competitive advantage.

 ### Lift Analysis
 #### Comparison with the wider community